NKkrisz/HomeLab/README.md

 - ### [Websites I use](markdown/Websites.md)
 ## Current Events / TODO List (bold items are in progress):
 ### This repository
+- Try adding prices to each item, what state they were bought in (new / used), when I bought them and categorize them (into a spreadsheet perhaps?)
 - Probably rebrand/rename this repository in the future as it's now more general tech things I do
 - Add a markdown file linking to guides I made or copy them over to here
 - **Make a history thing of my past homelab / projects!**